 I met Suresh who lives in Jakarta and got me a double whiskey and introduced me to his friend Jed working in advertising, currently doing so on his laptop.
 We sat and talked for two hours until it was time for them to board.
 I’ll move to a recliner chair closer to my gate surrounded by people covered in brown/black striped blankets while they wait too.
 I turn in my drink voucher for a bottle of water and am offered a chocolate covered donut, so I pack it in my bag for later.

 Julie was supposed to be on a direct flight to Jordan arriving before noon and she has taken a cab back home to wait out her delay that will put her landing three hours after my 5pm arrival, and her name is on the rental car.
-My flight changes gates – again downstairs, and I sit on the floor before standing on the bus.
+My flight changes gates – again downstairs, and I sit on the floor for mere moments before standing on the bus.
 I have an aisle seat and am struggling to stay awake until the other two arrive.
-As soon as father and son are seated I’m asleep.
+As soon as father and son are seated next to me I’m asleep.
 I miss the meal and wake as we descend.
-Hamed feels like talking and gives me his number.
+Hamed, a passenger, feels like talking and gives me his number.
 He will be in Amman for three days and offers to give me a ride from the airport.

 I charge my phone for a bit at the Jordan Tourism desk.
 Julie is now supposed to arrive at 11:30p.
-There’s no way I’m staying here that long.
-It’s 6pm.
-I call Dana – a girl I have yet to meet, but we have a mutual contact, Ahmad, whom I recently met at an InterNations event at the Gulf Hotel.
+There’s no way I’m staying here that long; it’s 6pm.
+I call Dana – a girl I have yet to meet, but we have a mutual contact, Ahmad, whom I recently met at an InterNations event at the Gulf Hotel in Bahrain.
 He heard of my upcoming trip and offered help and advice.
-She says I can give the taxi driver her number so she can give him directions in Arabic.
+Dana says I can give the taxi driver her number so she can give him directions in Arabic.

-I ordered a turkish coffee, after the laugh-out-loud attempt at ordering karak gets me nowhere, to help me stay awake.
+I ordered a Turkish coffee, after the laugh-out-loud attempt at ordering karak (masala chai tea) gets me nowhere, to help me stay awake.
 We’re waiting on Julie and I’m grateful that they’re with me.
-We leave at 12:30a, after no word from Julie, to fix Dana’s flat tire, with the help of another friend who lets us sit in his car while he works because it’s cold out at 11 degrees.
+We leave at 12:30a, after no word from Julie, to fix Dana’s flat tire, with the help of another friend who lets us sit in his car while he works because it’s cold out at 11 degrees C (52*F).
 We drive to a garage, borrow the large jack, drive back to the tire, and then return the jack by 1:40a.
-I love the timings of these places, but I’m starting to pass out.
+I love the timings (open hours) of these places, but I’m starting to pass out.

 Julie messages me that she was busy buying a local sim card and is now with the car rental guy on their way to work that out.
 Dana takes me back to her place to relax on the couch, warm under blankets, at 2:15a and wait for Julie.
 She gets to the Safeway (share location accuracy and all) and we pick her up from there at 3am.
 We stayed up in the twin beds at the end of the hall and talked for a bit while Julie unwound before I passed out.
 Julie was upset that I wasn’t at the airport waiting on her and thought I’d met Dana at the airport.